Cancer the Great Overwhelm

 Don’t spend too much time in draining places.

 Countless studies have shown the negative impacts of social media.
-If you really want to find refreshment and hope, looking for that on social media can be difficult (I say this a bit ironically, because a fair number of people discover Hope Has Arrived this way).
-Still, it is wise to consider how much time you are spending in places that drain your hope rather than give it.
-You need to limit your time with things like social media, toxic people, substances and activities that numb you rather than give you refreshment.
+If you really want to find refreshment and hope, scrolling around your newsfeed may not be the best place (I say this with some irony, because maybe this is how you found Hope Has Arrived).
+It is wise to consider how much time you are spending in places that drain your hope rather than give it.
+During this season, try to limit your time with social media, toxic people, and other activities that steal hope rather than give it.

 More about Hope Has Arrived